Ethan-McGregor/awty/README.md

 # awty

-Sends text with message to user every X minutes
+Sends text with message to user every X minutes.
+Code developed for android.